Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: Problem Statement

+\new{The resulting networked control scheme is illustrated in Figure~\ref{fig:struct}.
+Our considered problem is then as follows.}

-\new{ \begin{problem}\longthmtitle{Event-Triggered Stabilization under Communication Delay} Design the sequence of triggering times \footnote{Recall that $t_0 = \psi^{-1}(0)$ is fixed.} $\{t_k\}_{k = 1}^\infty$ and the corresponding control values $\{u(t_k)\}_{k = 0}^\infty$ such that $\lim_{k \to \infty} t_k = \infty$ and the closed-loop system~\eqref{eq:dynamics} is globally asymptotically stable using the piecewise constant control
+\begin{problem}\longthmtitle{Event-Triggered Stabilization under Sensing and Actuation Delay} Design the sequence of actuation triggering times \footnote{Recall that $t_0 = \psi^{-1}(0)$ is fixed.} $\{t_k\}_{k = 1}^\infty$ and the corresponding control values $\{u(t_k)\}_{k = 0}^\infty$ such that $\{t_{k + 1} - t_k\}_{k \ge 0}$ is uniformly lower bounded by a strictly positive constant and the closed-loop system~\eqref{eq:dynamics} is globally asymptotically stable using the piecewise constant control~\eqref{eq:u1} and the delayed information $\{x(\tau_\ell)\}_{\ell = 0}^\infty$ received, resp., at $\{\psi^{-1}(\tau_\ell)\}_{\ell = 0}^\infty$. \footnote{ We require that the control law is causal, i.e., $t_k$ and $u(t_k)$ depend only on the states $\{x(\tau_\ell)\}$ that have reached the controller by the time $t_k$.
+While sampling may be modeled as a specific type of delay, we capture it with the prediction error $e(t)$ (defined later).
+The values $\phi(t)$ and $\psi(t)$ only capture the delays in actuation and sensing, resp.} \oprocend \end{problem}